 MDU Resources' Board of Directors, as a whole and through its committees, has responsibility for oversight of the company's risk management.
 Management is responsible for identifying material risks, implementing appropriate risk management processes, and providing information regarding material risks and risk management to the board.
 The board has the responsibility to satisfy itself that the risk management processes designed and implemented by company management are adequate for identifying, assessing and managing risk.
 Management regularly provides risk assessment and mitigation reports to the Audit Committee or the full board.
 This provides opportunities for discussions about areas in which the company may have material exposure, steps taken to manage such exposure, and the company's risk tolerance relative to company strategy.
+Throughout 2022, the Board of Directors received detailed updates from each business segment on its specific climate-related risks and opportunities.
+Additional information about MDU Resources' climate-related risks and opportunities can be found in the appendices of this report.
 For more information about risks MDU Resources faces, see the Risk Factor section of MDU Resources' most recent 10-K.

 MDU Resources' board chair and the company's president and CEO meet monthly to discuss strategy and risks.
 Each quarter, the Board of Directors receives presentations on key risks that our operating companies face.
 The board chair, chairs of the board committees and executive management meet throughout the year to identify and assess emerging, critical enterprise risks.
 The board receives updates on previously reported issues and company actions to mitigate the risks.
 The board also is apprised of ongoing activities through monthly financial and operational reports, as well as through quarterly meetings with the president and CEO that occur between regularly scheduled quarterly board meetings.
 These reports and meetings keep the board informed on operational performance, business development activity and opportunities, financial performance, new initiatives, emerging issues and risks, and material litigation updates.
-Directors are encouraged to contact senior management with questions.
-Senior management annually presents an assessment to the board of critical enterprise risks that may threaten the company's strategy and business model, including risks inherent in key assumptions underlying the company's business strategy for value creation.